Distracted Driving Lawyer Zachary D. Clayton Explains the Rights of Crash Victims

 LV Personal Injury Lawyers can help if you were the victim of a distracted driving accident.
-Adam Williams, Esq can work closely with you to identify the cause of the crash, to prove that the other motorist was to blame and to show you are entitled to full and fair compensation for all accident-related injuries.
+Zachary D. Clayton, Esq can work closely with you to identify the cause of the crash, to prove that the other motorist was to blame and to show you are entitled to full and fair compensation for all accident-related injuries.

 We not only assist victims who sustained severe injuries, but we also help family members who have lost loved ones and who are entitled to wrongful death compensation.
 We understand how life-changing the accident was for you and how important your case is, and we will not stop fighting until we give you every chance to get the compensation you deserve.

 Zachary D. Clayton and our Vegas distracted driving accident lawyers will help you to pursue a claim for compensation through negotiating a settlement with your insurance company or will provide you with representation as you go to court and fight to get a jury to award you damages for losses.

 At every step of the way, we provide you with compassionate and knowledgeable legal advice and support as you navigate the aftermath of a serious accident.
 To find out more about how our firm can help you, give us a call today.
 Call us to discuss your situation and learn how we can help you seek maximum compensation for your pain and suffering.

 What Are the Types of Distracted Driving Accidents?

 - A motorist is texting or emailing

 - A driver is using Facebook or other social media while operating a vehicle